1958 24 Hours of Le Mans: Entries

 The S-2000 class had a diverse group of eight entries: aside from the new Lotus and the privateer Maserati, AC returned with two entries, one based around a John Tojeiro design.
 NART had a Ferrari 500 TR, and the British company Peerless entered a true GT car, with a Triumph engine.

 The privately entered Porsche 550A of de Beaufort and Linge.
 It finished 5th overall.

-Porsche, having dominated the S-1500 class now broadened their focus by uprating two of their three works 718 RSKs with 1.6L engines.
+Porsche, having dominated the S-1500 class, now broadened their focus by uprating two of their three works 718 RSKs with 1.6L version of the Porsche Type 547 DOHC "Fuhrmann" engine.
 The 718RSK in the S-1500 was supported by three privately entered 550A cars.
 As well as a works Lotus there were two Alfa Romeo Giuliettas from the Italian Squadra Virgilio Conrero team.